apache/druid/docs/ingestion/data-formats.md

 To use the Avro Stream input format load the Druid Avro extension ([`druid-avro-extensions`](../development/extensions-core/avro.md)).

-For more informtion on how Druid handles Avro types, see [Avro Types](../development/extensions-core/avro.md#avro-types) section for
+For more information on how Druid handles Avro types, see [Avro Types](../development/extensions-core/avro.md#avro-types) section for

 Configure the Avro `inputFormat` to load Avro data as follows: